Package-Repository/launch/README.md

 `git submodule foreach git push`

-if you only have a change on one branch, you can just do the normal stuff
+if you only have a change on one branch, you can just do the normal stuff such as `git add .`

 #### add submodule